casouri/collab-mode/collab_mode/src/README.md

   people to use collab-mode.
 (Well, I still need to set up a signaling server, but the load on a signaling server should be relatively light.)
-- Simple in design and implementation, I’m willing to trade feature/efficiency for simplicity (to a certain degree, of course).
+- Simple in design and implementation, I’m willing to aggressively trade feature/efficiency for simplicity.
+Because correctness is so important for collaborative-editing, it’s important to keep things as simple as possible.
 - Lean, meaning it has a small binary size and doesn’t use much memory.
 This one has lower priority but is still on the list.
 - Stable and secure.
 These two are standard requirements, collab-mode